 How to embroider on lightweight fabrics

 Lightweight fabrics are great when embroidered; the problem is that if the fabric is see-through interfacing/stabilizer will show through – you can use a water soluble stabilizer or use a very light paper thin stabilizer.
-Some people use organza cloth in the same colour as stabilizer.
+Some people use organza cloth in the same color as stabilizer.
 Afterwards, the extra stabilizer is cut away close to the design

 How to embroider on denim and other heavyweight fabrics?